wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

 1. <a target="_blank" href="https://www.youtube.com/watch?v=pBNOavRoNL0">VIDEO: Elixir Tutorial</a> by Derek Banas

-Famous users mentioned on the Elixir home page are Farmbot and Pepsico.

 ## Erlang VM (BEAM) users

    * https://www.wikiwand.com/en/Elixir_(programming_language)
    <br /><br />

 WhatsApp is using it.
+Also Pinterest.

 Erlang BEAM runs backbone switches with 500-600 gigabits throughput per each in eighties with like 10-20 milliseconds of downtime per year.
 They actually originally written software for those switches in C++ (few years of hundreds of devs work) but it crashed with like few dozen simultaneous calls, so that project was a huge failure and then Joe Armstrong's team of THREE devs written software in Erlang in few months and it was huge success.
 It was basically first production-level implementation of CSP actor model concurrency.

 <a target="_blank" href="https://www.youtube.com/watch?v=zL2wcqS78UA">